spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 You can use the self-hosted Jitsi server in multiple ways:

-- **by adding a widget to a room via Element** (the one configured by the playbook at `https://element.example.com`).
+- **by adding a widget to a room via Element Web** (the one configured by the playbook at `https://element.example.com`).
 Just start a voice or a video call in a room containing more than 2 members and that would create a Jitsi widget which utilizes your self-hosted Jitsi server.

 - **by adding a widget to a room via the Dimension integration manager**.
 You'll have to point the widget to your own Jitsi server manually.
 See our [Dimension integration manager](./configuring-playbook-dimension.md) documentation page for more details.
 Naturally, Dimension would need to be installed first (the playbook doesn't install it by default).